-On April 26, 2023, we entered into the Strategic Partnership Agreement with Continental, which was amended on August 30, 2023 and further amended and restated on September 27, 2023.
+On April 26, 2023, we entered into the Strategic Partnership Agreement with Continental, which was amended and restated on September 27, 2023.
 Pursuant to the Strategic Partnership Agreement, Continental will, as our "Hardware-as-a-Service" partner, develop the necessary hardware, firmware, fallback system integration, and related services to allow for the integration of the Aurora Driver into production vehicles at OEMs.
-The Strategic Partnership Agreement provides that we will pay Continental on a per-mile basis for vehicles operated by the Aurora Driver using the future generation of our Aurora Driver hardware system.
-The term of the Strategic Partnership Agreement, Aurora and Continental are each subject to defined and limited exclusivity periods, subject to various exclusions and early termination triggers.
+The Strategic Partnership Agreement provides that we will pay Continental on a permile basis for vehicles operated by the Aurora Driver using the future generation of our Aurora Driver hardware system.
+The term of the Strategic Partnership Agreement continues until March 31, 2031.
+Pursuant to the Strategic Partnership Agreement, Aurora and Continental are each subject to defined and limited exclusivity periods, subject to various exclusions and early termination triggers.